FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 value is not already defined.
 Every update will reset the password to what is in this field.
 You should, if you predefined a fog user and the installation is the first time, create the /opt/fog/.fogsettings file.
-Only add the password field to ensure your password doesn\'t get changed accidentally. :
+Only add the password field to ensure your password doesn't get changed accidentally. :

     password='Some!random_Password\here0918358'